(Approved by the President by authority of the Board of Regents, Standing Orders, Chapter 1)

 Each of the following criteria shall be used in assessing the validity of providing goods or services to the external community.

 Approval for the direct sale of any goods or services covered by this policy shall be vested in deans and vice presidents for the units under their authority.
 Before any sales project may be implemented, the unit proposing the project shall provide to the dean/vice president a request setting forth all pertinent information about the sales plan, and justification for such program addressing the elements of this policy and the stated evaluation criteria.
 The dean or vice president shall, if he/she approves the project, notify the Budget Office of said approval as a condition to the creation of a revenue budget, and provide the Budget Office with copies of the documentation supporting the request.

 Each category of goods or services sold is to be considered individually so as to avoid the unplanned expansion of any sales program.
 All new categories of sales shall be justified to and reviewed by the dean/vice president in accord with this policy.

-The Executive Vice President is designated as the officer who shall be available to:
+The Senior Vice President for Finance and Facilities is designated as the officer who shall be available to:

 For more further information contact the Budget Office: